 Mistakes I’ve made: (I mention these so you can learn from my mistakes).

 - Setting up the auto to heat over night and forgetting to turn on the elements.
+So double check.

 - Dropped the first vessel of wort before refilling the main vessel.
 (Yep, 5 hours wasted).
+So, careful lifting.

 - Forgot to place the false bottom. (everything actually turned out ok but it was scary).

 - Removed the pump tube that dribbled hot liquid on my bare foot.
+It always dribbles a bit, so be careful.

 - Sprayed hose-water into the wort to wash down the bubbles while transferring.
 (Yep, major brain fart, but it all worked out.)